Talent acquisition, my arse…

 I saw a job posting today for a Full Stack Developer.

-Anyway, the job posting I saw was broken down into the following subheadings:
+This particular job posting was broken down into the following subheadings:

 The Role: This is where they told a Full Stack Developer what a Full Stack Developer typically does every day.